Commonlist/tg_comments/README.md

 - Python 3.8 or higher
 - A Telegram account
 - API credentials from Telegram (API ID and API Hash)
-- An account with OpenAI to use their GPT bot

 ### Installation